Hongbo Wen

 Zero-Day Discoveries

-LLM Agents Filed 17 zero-day security advisories on OpenClaw/ClawHub agent skills, covering credential leakage, RCE, and PII exfiltration (e.g., clawhub#1911).
+LLM Agents Filed 50+ zero-day security advisories on OpenClaw/ClawHub agent skills, covering credential leakage, RCE, PII exfiltration, and indirect prompt injection (e.g., clawhub#1911).

 DeFi Discovered 10 zero-day vulnerabilities on BNB Chain DeFi protocols using FORAY, with verified exploit traces matching ≥$21M in historical loss patterns (e.g., Discover).